Festival artists

 As a soloist, she has performed with the Sinfonia Varsovia Orchestra, the Beethoven Academy Orchestra, the Symphony Orchestra of the Lublin Philharmonic, the Symphony Orchestra of the Krakow Philharmonic, the Symphony Orchestra of the Opole Philharmonic, the Symphony Orchestra of the Rzeszow Philharmonic, the Symphony Orchestra of Tadeusz Baird Philharmonic in Zielona Gora, and others.
 She has collaborated with conductors such as Paweł Przytocki, Mirosław Jacek Błaszczyk, Wojciech Rodek, Rafał Kloczko and Sebastian Perłowski among others.

+Dominika Peszko received the scholarship of the Ministry of Culture and National Heritage of Poland (2009, 2019) and the prestigious Ars Quaerendi Prize (together with her Master, Małgorzata Walewska).
 In 2019 she made the premiere recording of Kazimierz Lubomirski's complete works.
 The four-disc album contains all the composer's piano works (35) and all of the art songs (35), recorded together with Małgorzata Walewska – mezzo , Andrzej Lampert – tenor, Hasmik Sahakyan – soprano and Paweł Trojak – baritone.

 In 2020, an album of songs by Emanuel Kania was released by the DUX label (DUX 7603), recorded together with the bass-baritone Dawid Biwo.
 She has premiered numerous new, experimental music, often with the use of multimedia tools and is a member of the "Muzyka Centrum" Artistic Association of performers of contemporary music.
 With the beginning of the corona pandemic Dominika Peszko started to study the monumental cycle of Olivier Messiaen Vingt Regards sur L'Enfant-Jésus, which she performed in April 2022 during the 34.
 Krakow International Festival of Composers.
 She is the third performer of this cycle in Poland (after Eugeniusz Knapik and Jerzy Godziszewski) and the first Polish female pianist to take up this challenge.
+As a chamber musician, Dominika Peszko performed in numerous European countries and in Republic of South Africa.
+She particularly favours vocal lyric and collaborating with singers in the capacity of their tutor-coach.
+Working alongside vocalists entails both performing on stage and accompanying the singers in domestic and overseas competitions.
+In 2013 Dominika started work at the Faculty Vocal Performance and Acting at The Krzysztof Penderecki Academy of Music in Krakow.

 Flutist 4